by John W. Olson | Jul 21, 2022 | Business, Landscape Architecture, Sustainability, Town Planning, Urban Planning and Design, Urbanism

 by John W. Olson | Oct 4, 2021 | Sustainability, Town Planning, Urban Planning and Design, Urbanism

 It’s hard to believe that it has been a decade since our Labor Day visit to South Main.
 This Labor Day (2021), we did it again.
 My kids have certainly grown since the last visit and my son, Grant, was born between visits.
-Similarly the neighborhood has also...
+Similarly, the neighborhood has also...

-by John W. Olson | Apr 17, 2021 | Town Planning, Urbanism
+by John W. Olson | Dec 9, 2017 | Streetscapes, Town Planning, Urban Interventions, Urban Planning and Design, Urbanism

-by John W. Olson | May 16, 2020 | Comprehensive Planning and Codes, Town Planning, Urban Planning and Design, Urban Renewal, Urbanism
+by John W. Olson | Jun 16, 2014 | Comprehensive Planning and Codes, Town Planning, Urban Planning and Design, Urbanism